 Somewhere confidential and quiet – it is best to reduce any background noise, radio, TV, traffic noise so that you can be clearly heard by your therapist.

 Somewhere where you won’t be interrupted by other people.

 What issues can be discussed in an online therapy session?

 You can bring the same issues to online therapy as you would to face to face therapy.
 Your therapist will work with whatever you need to work on.

-Skype & Online Therapy at City Therapy Rooms
+Skype & Online Therapy at Barnsbury Therapy Rooms

-To find out more and to start working online with a therapist, take a look at the Our Therapists page and make contact with the therapist you would like to discuss therapy with.
+To find out more and to start working online with a therapist, take a look at the Islington Therapists page and make contact with the therapist you would like to discuss therapy with.